ScholarshipsHaybridge Sixth Form is delighted to be able to offer ten academic scholarships each year

 The annual award of a scholarship will be at the discretion of the Headteacher and Director of Sixth Form.

-Students who are predicted to achieve 8 or more A* grades at GCSE will be invited to apply for the Scholarship and will attend an interview with the Headteacher.
+Students who are predicted to achieve eight or more Grade 9-8s at GCSE will be invited to apply for the Scholarship and will attend an interview with the Headteacher.

-If students then achieve 8 or more A* grades at GCSE then they will receive their Scholarship Finance at the start of their studies at Haybridge.
+If students then achieve eight or more Grade 8s at GCSE then they will receive their Scholarship Finance at the start of their studies at Haybridge.

 - Routinely commit to an intellectual journey above and beyond the demands of public examinations.